Posted on

 USO Chess Set

 Below is an example of a USO Chess Set.
-It is contained in a heavy 8″ x 8″ paper envelope chess and checker board and the cardboard playing pieces.
-The back of playing board is marked in red “USO Maneuvers Service“.
+It is contained in a heavy 8″ x 8″ paper envelope chess and checker board and cardboard playing pieces.
+The back of the playing board is marked in red “USO Maneuvers Service“.
 The Maneuvers Service went out into the field to provide USO activities to the soldiers.
 This set is probably dated sometime in late 1941/early 1942.

 USO Chess Set